Nell-Mills/Computational-Topology/README.md

 ## Compilation:

 Use the provided Makefile (make debug for debug build).
 Written for Linux.
+To compile without cloning git repos, use make (debug) DEPS_CLONE="".

 ## Usage: